 Various styles of eyeglasses followed, including the pince-nez, which perched on the bridge of the nose.
 Not surprisingly, they were uncomfortable and easy to lose, but even as late as 1901, President Theodore Roosevelt wore this style.

 Contrary to what one might assume, the history of sunglasses didn't derive solely from the desire to shield the eyes from the sun.
-Much like one of their alternative uses today, the first documented purpose of sunglasses was to shield facial expressions instead of sunlight.
+Much like one of their alternative uses today, the first documented purpose of sunglasses was to shield facial expressions from public view, instead of shielding the eyes from sunlight.

-The Italians may lay claim to the invention of eyeglasses, but the Inuits and ancient Chinese can take credit for inventing sunglasses.
-In the 12th century Chinese sunglasses were made from panes of smoky quartz used to dim the light.
-Inuits used walrus ivory to to create goggles with small slits to peer through.
+The Inuits and ancient Chinese can take credit for inventing sunglasses.
+In the 12th century, Chinese sunglasses were made from panes of smoky quartz used to dim the light.
+Inuits used walrus ivory to create goggles with small slits to peer through.
 Sunglasses similar to what we wear today can be traced back to 18th century English optician James Ayscough, who originally created spectacles with tinted lenses, which he thought could improve vision.

 One of the first concepts of sunglasses dates to the 12th century, when court figures in China wore sunglasses with smoky quartz lenses in order to hide their facial expressions.
 In doing so, the judges could give the illusion of non-responsiveness to the testimonies, thereby concealing their decision until the final verdict.